Mother’s Day is a sweet time to recognize all the good.

 Make a mindful choice to do the following:

 *Devote time and energy to other relationships in your life.
 When you’re in a crisis with one child you can understandably suffer from tunnel vision.
-Consciously decide to continue to focus on your other children, spouse, and friends (who are supportive).
-This is important for your own health and ability to gain perspective AND for maintaining those important connections with people who love you and in the case of your other children, need your continued connection.
+Consciously decide to continue to focus on your other children, spouse, and friends (the supportive ones).
+This expansion will breath life into you by widening your perspective AND for maintaining those important connections with people who love you and in the case of your other children, need your continued connection.

 It’s easy to forget these basics and fall into destructive patterns when we’re filled with worry.